Captain Robert Manners

 1. [S6] G.E.
 Cokayne; with Vicary Gibbs, H.A.
 Doubleday, Geoffrey H. White, Duncan Warrand and Lord Howard de Walden, editors, The Complete Peerage of England, Scotland, Ireland, Great Britain and the United Kingdom, Extant, Extinct or Dormant, new ed., 13 volumes in 14 (1910-1959; reprint in 6 volumes, Gloucester, U.K.: Alan Sutton Publishing, 2000), volume III, page 156.
 Hereinafter cited as The Complete Peerage.

-Margaret Manners was the daughter of John Manners, 8th Earl of Rutland and Hon.
-Frances Montagu.
-She married James Cecil, 3rd Earl of Salisbury, son of Charles Cecil, Viscount Cranborne and Lady Diana Maxwell, on 1 October 1661.
-She died on 30 August 1682.
+Lady Margaret Manners was the daughter of John Manners, 8th Earl of Rutland and Hon.
+Frances Montagu.1,2 She married James Cecil, 3rd Earl of Salisbury, son of Charles Cecil, Viscount Cranborne and Lady Diana Maxwell, circa 1665.1 She died before 30 August 1682.1

-Children of Margaret Manners and James Cecil, 3rd Earl of Salisbury
+Children of Lady Margaret Manners and James Cecil, 3rd Earl of Salisbury

 Citations